Chapter Thirty-Seven: The Purity of a Soul

 He'd thought it was impossible for him to hurt anyone before, especially Raphtalia.
 But when he'd unlocked this shield, when he'd been given the power to hurt Bitch, when he'd finally been given the ability to make her pay for existing, he killed others instead!
 He destroyed part of a city!
 He almost killed Raphtalia!
 The one person he valued more than anyone else in the whole world!

 Guilt pressed on Naofumi's mind.
 He felt tears of frustration prick at the edge of his eyes.
-And he squeezed them shut.
-Trying to force them all back.
-To think, he'd finally found the one way he could actually attack everyone and everything… and it had resulted in him doing this!
+And he squeezed them shut as he tried to force them all back.

 'No, I can't let this break me now!
 I have to be strong!
 I have to be numb!
 I have to… I have to be numb… I can't let this… I can't let this break me… not in front of her… not… not like this...'

 Of all the things he could have thought about, a memory came to his mind.